Q: Where can I use the MPL wireless network?

 A: Please try the following steps:

 - Does it work for others in your area of the library?
-If yes, continue with #3 .
-If no, see #2.
+If yes, continue with #2 .
+If no, please tell library staff.
+You may have to move to another part of the library where reception is better, until the problem is fixed.

 - Check that your wireless card is set to use automatic addressing (DHCP) (It may not be set this way if you use other specific wifi network settings when at home or work.)